• Skip to primary navigation

 Lastly, the acidity from the lime prevents the fruit from browning prematurely.

-fruit salad dressing in a white bowl
+Fruit salad dressing in a white bowl with lime juice, honey, and lime zest.

 How to Make Classic Fruit Salad